ErpNetDocs/tech/advanced/calculated-attributes/operators/ceiling.md

 | Parameter 3 Type | - |
 | Return value     | The nearest integer which is larger than Number1.|                                                           |

-***Example***
+**Example**

-The following example gets the smallest integer that is greater than or equal to the quantity of a sales order line:
+Let's get the smallest integer greater than or equal to the quantity of a sales order line:

 ```
 10:CEILING ATTRIB:QuantityValue